Top 10 Movies about New Orleans

 When a hood’s murder triggers a bloody gangland drug war, detective Remy McSain (Quaid) is on the scene.
 He’s a smooth-talkin’ cop who fits right in with the easy style of Cajun country.
 Remy meets his match in Anne Osborne (Barkin) a no-nonsense Assistant District Attorney in town to investigate police corruption.
 At odds from the moment they meet, their electrically charged attraction keeps the sparks flying.

-Academy Award-nominee and Golden Globe-winner Tom Cruise, Academy Award-nominee and Golden Globe-winner Brad Pitt and Golden Globe-nominee Kirsten Dunst are among the undead in this spellbinding adaptation of Anne Rice’s (“Queen of the Damned,” “Exit to Eden”) bestselling horror novel.
+Interview with a Vampire movie is the spellbinding adaptation of Anne Rice’s (“Queen of the Damned,” “Exit to Eden”) bestselling horror novel.
 Anne Rice was born and lives in New Orleans.

-Brad Pitt and Academy Award winner Cate Blanchett star in F. Scott Fitzgerald’s story of the life and loves of a man experiencing his life backwards — The Curious Case Of Benjamin Button.
-Director David Fincher brings this remarkable tale to the screen.
+Brad Pitt and Cate Blanchett star in F. Scott Fitzgerald’s story of the life and loves of a man experiencing his life backwards — The Curious Case Of Benjamin Button.

 Benjamin Button (Pitt), is born as an 80-year-old man in New Orleans just after World War I and proceeds to grow younger as time passes.
 Button, who like any other man is unable to stop time, experiences life and his love for Daisy (Blanchett) oddly out of synch with the rest of humanity in this time traveler’s tale of the people and places Benjamin Button encounters, the loves he loses and finds, the joys of life and the sadness of death, and what lasts beyond time.